coschain/contentos/README.md

 `contentosd` creates a fresh new `config.ini` in the `./witness_node_data_dir/` directory by default.

 `config.ini` is important because it controls  `contentosd`'s behaviors .
 Different `config.ini` contents result in different types of nodes in Contentos network.
-For witness node in a private net, make changes below,
+For witness node in a private net, make changes below, or you can simply replace it with content of [example_config_private_net.ini](./example_config_private_net.ini).

+    ...
+    # p2p-endpoint =
     p2p-endpoint = 127.0.0.1:8888
+    ...
+    # rpc-endpoint =
     rpc-endpoint = 127.0.0.1:8090
+    ...
+    # enable-stale-production =
     enable-stale-production = true
+    ...
+    # required-participation =
     required-participation = 0
+    ...
+    # witness =
     witness = "initminer"
+    ...
+    # private-key =
     private-key = 5HvTVEQCYAhVTCV347DEb3tgsCV7o4Xg6wwcJ6zqBdNRU6TEueN
+    ...
     [logger.default]
     level=debug
+    ...
     [logger.p2p]
     level=debug
+    ...

 Run `contentosd` again, and you will see welcome message and block producing information, which means the block chain has been successfully launched.